-This program is offered online and at New York City.
+This program is offered online and at New York City, Newark, Woodbridge, and Woodland Park.
 All students matriculated in this degree program prior to Winter 2012 will have the opportunity to complete their degree at the location at which they are currently enrolled if that opportunity was available previously.

 Bachelor of Business Administration Degree (B.B.A.)